-- 6.1 The Roads Service - has no objections. - 6.2 Scottish Water there was no response from this consultee at the time of report preparation. - 6.3 Community Council there was no response from this consultee at the time of report preparation.
+- 6.1 The Roads Service - has no objections. - 6.2 Scottish Water there was no response from this consultee at the time of report preparation. - 6.3 Community Council there was no response from this consultee at the time of report preparation. - 6.4 The Environmental Health Service has no objection subject to conditions relating to hours of use and light spill.

-7. LETTERS OF REPRESENTATION
+7. REPRESENTATIONS

-Five (5) representations have been received in respect of the application.
-Four letters express objection to the proposal and one offers support.
+Three representations have been received in respect of the application.
+The letters express objection to the proposal.
 The correspondence will be circulated to Members of the Development Standards Committee and copies will be available to view in the local library and on the council's Public Access website.